-BASIC RANGE 1 - BASIC RANGE 8:

-Set range of each of the eight basic ranges.
-(Selectable range: 7 to 1500 ft)
+BASIC RANGE 1 - BASIC RANGE 8: Set range of each of the eight basic ranges.

 Note 1: All default basic ranges are restored whenever the depth unit is changed.
 Therefore, change the depth unit before changing the basic ranges.

 Note 2: A range may not be lower than the range preceding it.
 For example, if basic range 3 is 60 feet, basic range 4 must be greater than 60 feet.